 West Valley City DUI Defense Lawyer

-Salt Lake City criminal lawyer
+Salt Lake criminal defense lawyer

 DUI convictions come with severe and far-reaching legal consequences.
-If you are convicted of DUI in West Valley City, you could be incarcerated, fined heavily, and your license to drive could be suspended for months or even years.
+If you are convicted of DUI in West Valley City, you could be incarcerated, heavily fined, and your license to drive could be suspended for months or even years.
 In addition to these major penalties, DUI convictions can also lead to additional inconveniences, such as mandatory alcohol counseling and/or the installation of an Ignition Interlock Device (IID) in your personal vehicle.
 An IID will prevent your car from starting if it detects a certain BAC (Blood Alcohol Content) level.

 Furthermore, it’s very important to point out that there are instances in which DUI can become elevated to an extremely serious charge.
 If you injure or kill another person while you are driving under the influence of alcohol or narcotics, you could even be charged with vehicular assault or felony vehicular homicide.
-If you are convicted of a felony, you could be fined thousands of dollars in restitution and/or imprisoned for years.
+If you are convicted of a felony, you could be fined thousands of dollars in restitution, and/or imprisoned for years.
 You could lose your family, your friends, your finances, and your freedom.
 You need to act quickly to protect your legal rights.

 If you are facing DUI charges in West Valley City, it’s extremely important to your legal success and to the course of your future that you retain the services of a dedicated DUI defense attorney.
-At the law offices of Overson Law, LLC, we have more than 15 years of experience handling a wide variety of West Valley City DUI charges, including but not limited to:
+At the law offices of Overson Law, LLC we have more than 15 years of experience handling a wide variety of West Valley City DUI charges, including but not limited to:

 • First Offense